Stacked column charts

 Stacked column charts are typically used when you want to compare aggregated data and the data that it includes together.
 You can click on a configurable axis chip (any axis chip with a >) to show Detail Labels (summaries for each section of each bar) or Total Labels (show the sum of the stacks at the top of each stack).

 You can also plot the y-axis as a percentage, adding up to 100%.
-Click on the measure or attribute chip that you are using to slice with color.
+Click on the attribute chip that you are using to slice with color.
 Under Format, toggle Stack 100% on or off.
-You can also toggle Stack 100% from an axis chip, as in the image above.
+You can also toggle Stack 100% from an axis chip, as in the preceding image.
 This feature is also available for stacked area and bar charts.